A blog by Ronny Allan

 Announcement of final data from the Phase 3 trial

 There has been a tremendous amount of postings about this drug since the phase 3 trial sponsors produced their initial data.
-Since then there has been a Supplemental New Drug Application (sNDA) for Cabozantinib for Patients with Advanced Neuroendocrine Tumors.
+Since then there has been a Supplemental New Drug Application (sNDA) for Cabozantinib for Patients with Advanced Neuroendocrine Tumours.
 The FDA assigned a Prescription Drug User Fee Act target action date of April 3, 2025 (i.e. a new or amended approval will be decided by then).
 The sNDA Application is based on results from the phase 3 CABINET pivotal trial, in which cabozantinib provided a statistically significant and clinically meaningful improvement in progression-free survival versus placebo.
-Cabozantinib, as compared with placebo, significantly improved progression-free survival in patients with previously treated, progressive advanced extrapancreatic or pancreatic neuroendocrine tumors.
+Cabozantinib, as compared with placebo, significantly improved progression-free survival in patients with previously treated, progressive advanced extrapancreatic or pancreatic neuroendocrine tumours.
 Adverse events were consistent with the known safety profile of cabozantinib.
 (Funded by the National Cancer Institute and others; CABINET ClinicalTrials.gov number, NCT03375320.)
 An excellent summary of the final data can be found on the manufacturers website – See Reference 2 below.
-For those with access to The New England Journal of Medicine, you may be able to access the full report here
+For those with access to The New England Journal of Medicine, you may be able to access the full report here.

 You may be wondering why Ipsen is involved?
 I also discovered that there is an exclusive licensing Agreement with the manufacturers (Exelixis) and Ipsen (of Lanreotide fame) to commercialize and develop Cabozantinib in regions outside the United States and Japan Also, for Europeans, Ipsen has submitted an extension of the Marketing Authorization to the European Medicines Agency (EMA) which means the drug could potentially be approved in Europe with a similar timescale to the US FDA sNDA above.
 Lets hope so.